vic-ma/howtodismantle.github.io/_posts/2025-11-19-Snow-Business-Like-Data-Business-Peakboard-Meets-Snowflake.md

 ## Set up the Snowflake database

-For our example app, we'll connect to a very simple table in our Snowflake database.
+For our example app, we'll connect to a simple table in our Snowflake database.
 We created the table manually, in the Snowflake backend.
 The table contains time series data from an air conditioning system.
 It has the following
 columns: